dssg/mlforpublicpolicylab/README.md

  - **Class communication and announcements will be primarily through Slack**

 ### Wednesday Sessions
-The first few weeks will be hands-on tech sessions in HBH 1006 and for the remainder of the semester, we'll use the time on Wednesdays to meet with teams and check in about their progress on the project.
+The first few weeks will be hands-on tech sessions and for the remainder of the semester, we'll use the time on Wednesdays to meet with teams and check in about their progress on the project.
 We'll post the timing and location for each project team here when it becomes available.

 ### Course Description
 This is a project-based course designed to provide training and experience in solving real-world problems using machine learning, with a focus on problems from public policy and social good.